marcov64/Lsd/Readme.txt

 4.3 Linux installation
 **********************

-To install LSD, the simplest alternative is to use the installer script package (e.g. LSD-installer-linux-7-3-0.zip).
+To install LSD, the simplest alternative is to use the installer script package (e.g. LSD-installer-linux-8-0-stable-1.zip).
 Download, extract and execute it.
-If your file manager does not support extracting compressed files or executing scripts directly, open a terminal, and type:
+If your file manager does not support extracting compressed files or executing scripts directly, open a terminal, and type (replacing the X's with the actual values):

  cd ~/Downloads
- unzip LSD-installer-linux-7-3-0.sh
+ unzip LSD-installer-linux-8-X-xxxx-X.sh
- ./LSD-installer-linux-7-3-0.sh
+ ./LSD-installer-linux-8-X-xxxx-X.sh

-You may have to adjust the downloads directory according to your computer.
+You may have to adjust the download directory according to your computer.
 When the LSD installer program opens, follow the instructions to install LSD and the required packages.
 The installer requires Tcl/Tk to be installed.
 This is the default in most distributions.
 The installer script will ask you to install Tcl/Tk if this is not the case.
-The installer package and script can be deleted after installation.
+The installer package and script can be deleted after the installation.

-Alternatively, or in the case of problems using the installer script, it is also possible to simply unpack the LSD distribution file (e.g., Lsd-7.3-master.tar.gz) to the chosen directory (in most cases  "~/", the user home directory, is recommended) using your file manager or command line.
+Alternatively, or in the case of problems using the installer script, it is also possible to simply unpack the LSD distribution file (e.g., Lsd-8.0-master.tar.gz) to the chosen directory (in most cases  "~/", the user home directory, is recommended) using your file manager or command line.
 This will create the whole directory structure.
 In terminal, you may use the command (".tar.gz" extension files only):

- tar -xzf Lsd-7.3-master.tar.gz
+ tar -xzf Lsd-8.0-master.tar.gz

 The distribution file may be deleted after installation.